yilin-ch/DEF-PIPE-Frontend/README.md

 # Deployment

-The solution is configured to work in a docker container and docker-compose.yml example is available at the root of the repository.
+The solution is configured to work in a docker container, the build configuration is located in the [Dockerfile](./Dockerfile) and a [docker-compose.yml](./docker-compose.yml) is available at the root of the repository.

+After setting the environement variables required bellow, run `docker-compose up` to build the project and start the container.
+The application will be reachable on the port 80.

-*A docker image will be soon published on docker hub*
+ℹ️ *An official docker image will be soon published on docker hub*

+For infomation how to configure or use docker, see the [official documentation](https://docs.docker.com/).

 ## Environment

 ### Docker

+In the [docker-compose.yml](./docker-compose.yml), change the following variables

 | Variable | Description |
 |---|---|